mbrendler/tmux-uglypasteboard/readme.rst

 Ugly Pasteboard
 ===============

-This is a naive implementation to access the OS X pasteboard.
-I use this to patch Tmux, so it does automatically copy to OS X pasteboard.
+Copy to system pasteboard from tmux.
+Works with OS X and the Linux X Server.
+Ugly Pasteboard patches the tmux source code.

 Installation